Man accused of shooting, killing Amazon big rig driver along I-5 in Lathrop arrested in Manteca

 MANTECA - Authorities have made an arrest in the shooting death and crash of an Amazon big rig driver along I-5 in Lathrop earlier this month.

 On Saturday, search warrants were served on the suspect in Manteca.
 There, authorities arrested 29-year-old Manteca resident Andrew Christopher Watson on suspicion of homicide, according to the CHP.
-Watson was then booked into the San Joaquin County Jail.
+Watson was then booked into the San Joaquin County Jail on the charge of murder.
+His bail has not been set.
+He is scheduled to appear in court on June 27.

 On June 15 at around 12:46 p.m., Shodiev Ilkhom, 37, from North Carolina was driving northbound on Interstate 5 near Lathrop in an Amazon big rig when, for unknown reasons, was shot.
 The shooting sent the big rig off the freeway and into parked cars at a nearby business before crashing into a building.